 Will this transformation change your organization’s culture?

 According to a study by Gartner, 42 percent of CEOs at companies undergoing digital transformations anticipate a deep culture change about how employees think about and interact with technology.
-Forty-six percent of CIOs report that this culture change is their biggest barrier to their function’s ability to support company objectives.
+Forty-six percent of CIOs report that this culture change is their biggest barrier to their function's ability to support company objectives.
 Reframing a deep-rooted culture to align with a new strategic vision may take some time, but it can be done.
 Start off by clearly defining values, behaviors, and non-negotiables, and reinforce those principles in ongoing communications.
-Measure your efforts with KPIs, engagement metrics and employee pulse surveys, and modify your messaging if and
+Measure your efforts with KPIs, engagement metrics and employee pulse surveys, and modify your messaging if and as needed.

 How Will You Prevent “Change Fatigue”?